The Indigenous Community Book Program (ICBP)

 Ringwood Uniting Church, 30 Station Street, Ringwood.

 This book day was a great success with 1204 books donated.

 Ballarat South Community Hub, Tuppen Street, Sebastopol (behind Phoenix College, Sebastopol.

 Anyone and any organisation can volunteer to help our program.
 All potential volunteers should apply in writing via email.
 Please email our Volunteer Coordinator – email@example.com

-We have a Book Sorting scheduled for April 2017.
+We have a Book Sorting days scheduled each month